Barretto Point Park: Tiffany Street Pier

 To the immediate west of Barretto Point Park is the Tiffany Street Pier, a recreational space that predates the park and also offers views of the bird sanctuary islands in the East River.
 Previously used as a loading dock, it became popular with recreational fishermen and local residents in search of a quiet space on the waterfront.

-In 1995, the city rebuilt the pier out of an innovative material produced from 1.5 million recycled plastic bottles.
-The hard plastic structure can withstand damage caused by wood boring marine insects but it succumbed to damage from the sky when a lightning strike in September 1996 melted a third of the pier, including its gazebo.
-The pier reopened in 2000 and in the following year, the City's Department of Citywide Administrative Services assigned the pier and surrounding underwater parcels to Parks.
+In 1995, the city rebuilt the pier out of an innovative material produced from 1.5 million recycled plastic bottles, which can withstand damage caused by wood-boring marine insects.
+In September 1996, a lightning strike melted a third of the pier, including its gazebo.
+The pier reopened in 2000 and in the following year, the City's Department of Citywide Administrative Services assigned the pier and surrounding underwater parcels to the Parks department.
 Although at the time, the pier was a considerable walk from residential sections of Hunts Point, it again welcomed individuals seeking fishing, sunbathing and a view of the water.